-Students arriving to school by bus are dropped off and picked up at the parking lot on Bay Street.
-Staff wait in the parking lot to escort students from the bus onto campus at arrival time, and wait and supervise students until they board the bus at dismissal time.
+Some SPED students arriving to school by bus are dropped off and picked up at the parking lot on Bay Street.
+Staff wait in the parking lot to escort students from the bus on campus at arrival time, and wait and supervise students until they board the bus at dismissal time.

-Students arrive/leave via Bay St. and Palm St. Students are dropped off either in loading zone of front parking lot (Bay and Mission), or some parents park and escort their children on to campus.
+All other students arrive/leave via Bay St. and Palm St. Students are dropped off, walk or bike on campus either alone or with parents.
 Kinder end time on Wednesdays is 10 minutes earlier than the rest of the school in order to reduce the number of cars in the parking lots during dismissal times.
 There are two crossing guards at the corners of Bay and Mission and one at Bay and Seaside.

-Gates are closed and locked during the school day and in the evenings, weekends, and on non-school days unless permission to use the school facilities has been established by the site administrator.
+Gates are closed and locked during the school day, evenings, weekends, and on non-school days, unless permission to use the school facilities has been established by the site administrator.